 - I once lost a spelling bee because I forgot that “breathe” ends in e

 - When I was little I wanted to have an identical twin

 - I grew up in the Arizona desert

 - My last name means “from the sea” in Dutch

 Get the inside scoop on works in progress and the best of the blog.
 Sign up with your email address to receive the monthly newsletter (and some fun freebies!).

 About the author:

-Leslie Van Zee is a marketing executive, mother and former euphoniumist who lives with her family in San Francisco in a house on a hill.
+Leslie Van Zee is a marketing executive, mother and former euphoniumist who lives with her family in the San Francisco Bay area.
 By day she develops corporate communications designed to resonate with grown up audiences, and by night she crafts stories to settle her kids in to bed that often get them too wound up to sleep.
-She loves bluegrass, NPR, and singing silly songs while doing housework.
+She loves fusion jazz, podcasts, and singing silly songs while doing housework.